izamname/pk2gui/README.md

-This software made with qt-creator 5.5.1.
+This software is made with qt-creator 5.5.1.

 İnstalling